This is a sponsored guest post.

 5. Talk to Your Doctor

-Finally, if you feel like you’ve tried everything and the weight just isn’t coming off (or isn’t coming off as fast as you’d like) despite sticking to a healthy diet and exercise routine, talk to your doctor.
+Finally, if you feel like you’ve tried everything and the weight just isn’t coming off (or isn’t coming off as fast as you’d like) despite sticking to a healthy diet and exercise routine, talk to your doctor. about permanent weight loss procedures such as Gastric Sleeve Surgery.
+Despite the significant costs of the procedure, it can help aid in rapid weight loss, changing eating habits, and reversing unhealthy lifestyle behaviours.

 There are several prescription-only weight loss medications like phentermine (Adipex), phentermine-topiramate ER (Qsymia) and lorcaserin (Belviq) that help you lose more weight, faster.
 They generally work as stimulants, which affect hormone and/or neurotransmitter levels so that you feel less hungry and more energized throughout the day.
 Some also help your body burn more fat.